 The Screen Time Adjustment

-From your week one audit, you know your current daily screen time.
-Identify the top app by time — the one you open most reflexively.
-This week, move that app off your home screen and into a folder two taps away.
+The week one audit produced current daily screen time.
+Identify the top app by time — the one opened most reflexively.
+This week, move that app off the home screen and into a folder two taps away.
 Do not delete it.
 Just add friction.

 This one change typically reduces usage of that app by 20–40% without willpower.
-You are not fighting the urge — you are redesigning the environment.
+The work is not fighting the urge — it is redesigning the environment.
+Same skill applied to behavior that systems builders apply to code.

 The 30-Day Review